 I feel like the Universe paid attention to how hard I was trying to make other people happy, people who didn’t deserve that from me, and finally said, “Now it’s her turn.”
 My fiancé is something out of the fairy tale books.
 He puts Prince Charming to shame.
 I thought I was a hopeful romantic, but he is on an entirely different level.
 Our first date was on a Sunday morning for breakfast.
 I thought it went great and from what I picked up on, he thought so too.
 Getting flowers delivered to my desk at work at 10AM – that pretty much confirmed it for me.
 Since that very day, I get a random delivery of flowers once a month (see #JMmonthlyflowers hashtag on Instagram) as a reminder that he’s always thinking of me and wanting to make me randomly smile.
 It doesn’t have to be material things – as much as I love when he picks up some Sour Spaghetti gummies for me – he also makes it a point to tell me how beautiful he thinks I am when I’m drenched in sweat because I was running late to dinner after work or tells me how “pretty” I look in the morning when we FaceTime on weekends.
 He gives me a wake up call every week day morning because he knows I sleep through all 6 of my alarms.
 And he’s even skipped basketball a few times when he picked up on how badly I wanted him at a family function.
 That’s how I know he really loves me: he hates skipping basketball.

 Whatever it is they do – it should be abundantly clear that they care about you enough to put your happiness above theirs at times, and vise versa.
 Relationships are a two-way street.
-They’re “50/50,” – equal efforts – if you will – meaning, they give you 100% and you give that exact amount (or more) back.
+They’re not “50/50,” it’s “100% all the time” – meaning, they give you 100% and you give that exact amount (or more) back.

 4. Does this person go out of their way to make sure that my family is unbelievably happy?